NOTICE OF REVISED IACUC INVERTEBRATE PROCEDURES

 Texas A&M University-Corpus Christi recognizes the scientific and ethical responsibility for the humane care and use of animals [for a definition of "animal" see ( NIH, PHS and USDA policy )] involved in research and education and enjoins all individuals involved to the highest standards of care and consideration.

-For more information contact Erin Sherman, Research Compliance Officer at firstname.lastname@example.org or 361-825-2497.
+For more information contact Caroline Lutz, Research Compliance and Export Control Officer at firstname.lastname@example.org or 361-825-2497.